About Chicago Fog

 Chicago Fog offers historical analysis, essays on politics and culture, and fiction set in speculative futures and alternative histories.
 The website aims to present entertaining writing across a wide array of topics while being level-headed, intellectually honest, and thought-provoking.

-Named after an aspect of Chicago’s unpredictable and volatile weather, navigating through thick fog demands both heightened attention and extrapolating from limited information.
+Named after an aspect of Chicago’s unpredictable and volatile weather, navigating through thick fog demands both heightened attention and extrapolation from limited information.
 Similarly, those of us who delve into history and intellectual ideas often find themselves in metaphorical fog, surrounded by a vast array of topics, the immense depth and breadth of history, and the overwhelming volume of primary and secondary sources.
+In that respect, the site’s bias is toward explicit premises, transparent sources, and arguments built to survive hostile readings.

 As a Historian…

 However, Scott’s allusion to an “interest in change” raises concerns about a historian’s ideology and the dangers of activism masquerading as intellectual work.
-My “interest in change” differs from Scott—I share none of her politics.
+My concern is methodological: interpretive ambition should not become activism by other means, and professional standards must take precedence over desired outcomes.
 Nevertheless, the idea that there is only one way of understanding history is nonsense.
-Historians have struggled with the meaning of historical objectivity; however, there is no question in the profession that history is much more than recorded “factual” events.
-In that sense, postmodern thought significantly enriched historiographic analysis.
+Historians have struggled with the meaning of historical objectivity.
+However, there is no question in the profession that history is much more than recorded “factual” events.
+In that sense, anti-foundational critiques—especially the insistence that categories and narratives have histories of their own—significantly enriched historiographic analysis, so long as they do not collapse into relativism.

 On the other hand, the study of history should not devolve into competing, ever-changing narratives.
 Building on this concern, Thomas L. Haskell addresses the issue of ideological bias in historical interpretation.
 He warns against “propaganda dressed up as history” but acknowledges that every historian is likely influenced by philosophical and ideological beliefs.
-But Haskell distinguishes objectivity from neutrality: true, no one can be “neutral” but that should not license outright activism.
+But Haskell distinguishes objectivity from neutrality: true, no one can be “neutral,” but that should not license outright activism.
 Objectivity is about professionalism: a historian can express an ideological point of view so long as professional standards take precedence.
 According to Haskell, a professional historian puts ascetic, intellectual values (“respect for logical coherence, fidelity to evidence, detachment, candor, honesty”) ahead of any political commitments.
+In practice, that means transparency about sources, clarity about inference, and arguments designed to survive hostile readings—the closest thing we have to objectivity in a universe without metaphysical guarantees.
 Ultimately, upholding professional standards is how academics and scholarly institutions maintain credibility and influence within society.
 Haskell’s argument certainly resonates with me.

 Similarly, James T. Kloppenberg counsels historians to tread in “the terrain of pragmatic truth” when writing historiographies.
 He is trying to find a middle ground between “old fashioned realism and new-fanged nihilism,” distinguishing positivist objectivity from postmodernist relativism.
 Kloppenberg advises historians to follow pragmatic hermeneutics: an approach to historical interpretation that emphasizes practical consequences and the potential impact of ideas on society.
 In other words, Kloppenberg recognizes the potential benefits of historiographies that shed new light on the past but also engage with contemporary, challenging social issues.
 However, the historical profession must be held to the highest professional standards.
 Hypotheses must be tested “against all available evidence and subjected to the most rigorous critical test the community of historians can devise.”
 Historians should strive to form “hypotheses, provisional syntheses, imaginative but warranted interpretations, which then provide the basis for continuing inquiry and experimentation.”